 The Council of Europe's Education program is overseen by the Steering Committee on Educational Policy and Practice (CDPPE), made up of the representatives of all 50 States Party to the European Cultural Convention, including all 48 EHEA members.

-The current Chair of the CDPPE is Etienne Gilliard (Belgium), the Vice Chair Maria Fassari (Greece).
+At the CDPPE plenary session on March 19 - 21, 2019, Maria Fassari (Greece) was elected Chair and Maija Innola (Finland) - a member of the BFUG - Vice Chair.
 The CDPPE meets twice a year, normally in March and October.
-Its next meeting will be held in Strasbourg on October 25 - 26, 2018.
+Its next meeting will be held in Strasbourg on October 17 - 18, 2019.
 A sub-group on higher education advises the CDPPE and its Bureau.

-The Education Department is part of the Directorate of Democratic Participation, encompassing Education, Culture and Youth.
-Matjaž Gruden took over as Director on June 15, 2018.
+The Education Department is part of the Directorate of Democratic Participation, encompassing Education, Culture and Youth, with Matjaž Gruden as Director.

 The Head of the Education Department is Sjur Bergan.
-The Education Policy Division is headed by Michael Remmert, who on September 1, 2018 took over from Villano Qiriazi, who was appointed Coordinator of DG Democracy.
-The Division for Cooperation and Capacity Building is headed by Sarah Keating and the European Centre for Modern Languages, located in Graz, by Sarah Breslin.
+The Education Policy Division is headed by Michael Remmert, the Division for Cooperation and Capacity Building is headed by Sarah Keating and the European Centre for Modern Languages, located in Graz, by Sarah Breslin.
 Stefania Kruger (Education Policy Division) is Secretary to the CDPPE.